What is the extended mind and why is it important for teachers to consider?

 - Talk about cognitive load, and how the brain can only handle so much information.
 Children are fascinated by all things brain-related.
 The brain should not be burdened with remembering or keeping track of things, so it can be used for higher-level cognitive activities like reflection and analysis.

 - Use classroom strategies like graphic organisers and diagrams.
 This process encourages children to take their thoughts out of their head and into a shared space where they can work with them more effectively.
 The organisation of ideas is an act of human cognition.

 Experts who have difficulty teaching novices have "the curse of knowledge," which is when knowledge has become so automatic in their minds that they cannot explain it clearly to others.
 I am trying to keep in mind, as a teacher, that the curse of expertise applies to me.
 Chip and Dan Heath write about this topic in detail, once you are aware of the phenomenon, you'll immediately change your classroom practice.

 - Mastering one small step at a time helps build learner confidence.
 Using the Universal Thinking Framework is a practical way of guiding human intelligence.
 The internal processes of learning all have names and understanding what they mean is a sure way of becoming better at studying.

 - Think about a "cognitive apprenticeship."
 Traditionally, the expert would demonstrate the process to the novice.
 We must also make it possible to access the thinking processes as well as the physical actions we perform in our classrooms every day.
 Tell them what you're thinking when you edit your own work-for instance, explain to them just what your thinking.

 FAQ's about extended cognition

-What are the implications of the extended mind thesis?
+5. What are the criticisms of the Extended Mind Theory?